Interdisciplinary Latin American Studies

-For admittance to the master’s program applicants need to fulfill the following admission requirements:
+For admission to the Master’s program applicants need to fulfill the following admission requirements:

 Bachelor’s degree or an equivalent degree with at least 60 credit points in one of the following disciplines: Ethnohistory, Brazilian Studies, History, Caribbean Studies, Latin American Studies, Political Science, Social and Cultural Anthropology, Sociology, Economics or Literary and Cultural Studies.

 Proof of Spanish or Portuguese language skills (level B2 CEFR) or similar.

-Applicants whose first language is not German and who have earned their first degree (bachelor’s degree or equivalent) from a university (or equivalent institution) where the language of instruction is not German have to present a B2 (GER) German certificate.
+Applicants whose first language is not German and who have earned their first degree (bachelor’s degree or equivalent) from a university (or equivalent institution) where the language of instruction is not German have to present a B2 (CEFR) German certificate.